reghbali/pyalfe/_sources/guides/install.md

 pip install 'dist/pyalfe-0.1.0-py3-none-any.whl[radiomics]'
 ```

-If you want to use ant registration tool, you can install pyalfe with ants support:
+If you want to use ants registration tool, you can install pyalfe with ants support:
 ```bash
 pip install 'pyalfe[ants]'
 ```